No ESI data

 Will you still drive with headphones?

 Although it isn’t illegal to drive with an earphone or earbud, we don’t recommend it.
-We feel that drivers should take every safety precaution on the road, even if it means missing out on your favourite playlist in the morning.
+We feel that drivers should take every safety precaution on the road, even if it means missing out on their favourite playlist in the morning.
 Check also this article about what is considered careless driving in Canada.

 Find the best insurance rates today.